medialab/xan/docs/cmd/window.md

 for rolling stats and leads/lags.

-Ranking aggregations however (such as `frac` or `dense_rank`), still require to buffer the whole file in memory (or at least whole groups when using -g/--groupby), since they cannot be computed otherwise.
+Ranking aggregations however (such as `frac` or `dense_rank`), still require to buffer the whole file in memory.

+Aggregations can also be computed per group using the -g/--groupby <cols> flag but will also require to buffer the whole file in memory, unless you can guarantee the file is sorted on the grouping columns and use the -S/--sorted flag to indicate it to the command.

 Computing a cumulative sum: